device42/traceroute_tags/README.md

 ### Compatibility
 -----------------------------
-* Script runs on Linux as root privilege.
+* Script runs on Linux as root privilege and Windows.

 ### Info
 -----------------------------